Debt Relief Solutions

 New laws were passed that make it considerably harder and less desirable to file for bankruptcy as a way out.
 With this in mind, even if you are able to file for bankruptcy, there is a good chance you will still have to pay some or all of your debts over a period of time.
 On the plus side, bankruptcy does offer some financial protection for your home and some income.

 To determine what type of bankruptcy you may qualify for we strongly encourage you to speak with an attorney in your state.
 Only a licensed attorney in your state can review what debt help is available to you through bankruptcy.
-Some attorneys may also offer other alternatives as well.

 Negative Effects of Bankruptcy

 The negative aspect to consider with bankruptcy is the effect on one's credit history.
 Bankruptcy can ruin your financial life for many years to come.
-The bottom line is that it will stay on your credit report for up to 10 years.
+The bottom line is that it may stay on your credit report for up to 10 years.
 In addition, you'll pay immensely for those important purchases that you make later on in life.

 For example, if you want to purchase a house in the future, the interest rate will be much higher than for the average consumer who never has filed bankruptcy.
 In addition, bankruptcy may be taken into account when applying for a job, an insurance policy, applying for a car loan, filling out a renter's application, etc.